sherlock-protocol/sherlock-v2-docs/glossary.md

 ### Exploit

 * For Sherlock's purposes, an exploit is the act of maliciously removing tokens (usually tokens deposited by others) from a protocol in an unintended way.
 Sherlock covers most (but not all) exploits that a protocol could experience.
-For a detailed breakdown of which exploits are generally covered, see the Sherlock Coverage Agreement. \[insert link]
+For a detailed breakdown of which exploits are generally covered, see an example of the Sherlock Coverage Agreement [here](https://app.sherlock.xyz/static/pdf/Nifty_Options_Statement_of_Coverage.pdf).

 ### Premium